WallarooLabs/plateau/README.md

-plateau[^1] is a low-profile event and log aggregator
+plateau[^1] is a low-profile columnar data aggregator.

+It is the "missing middle" between applications (such as ML workloads) that generate high throughput columnar data and data stores optimized for bulk storage operations like S3 and GCS.

+It has three primary responsibilities:

+- Locally cache the most recently written columnar data.
+- Batch incoming data into chunks optimally sized for replication and long-term storage.
+- Manage all locally stored data to consistently fit within a defined fixed storage footprint.

-## Features
+## Goals

-- Fast.
-Single-node throughput of up to 1M 128-byte records/s on common cloud
-  hardware.
+- Very high throughput, up to millions of rows / second on a single node.
-- Record grouping via "topic", write parallelism via "partition".
+- Hierarchical record grouping via "topic", write parallelism via "partition".
 - Fixed-size per-topic retention policies with additional optional age-based expiration.
 - Graceful failure under load via predictable load shedding.